hdkaran/Zendesk1/README.md

 # Zendesk1
-Hi and thanks for Downloading Ticket Officer - The Ticket View.
+Hi and thanks for Downloading Ticket Officer - The Ticket Viewer.
 This is a guide on how to set up and run the project on your local machine.
+This guide assumes that the testers are using a mac and the they've little to pro knowledge of general mac use.
+(Although, I know you guys are pros :)).

 # About the Project
-The project has been created using JAVA 8 and Netbeans IDE.
+The project has been developed using JAVA 8 and Netbeans IDE.
 * This project helps to view tickets from the Zendesk API using your subdomain account.
-* The application has 3 tabs in total Login, Multi-Ticket and Single Ticket.
+* The application has 3 tabs in total(located at top-center) -- Login, Multi-Ticket and Single Ticket.
-* You can request all tickets for your account, which are displayed in sets of 25 per page.
+* When you login, you request all tickets for your account, which are displayed in sets of 25 per page.
 * You can double click on any ticket if you want to view more information about it.
 * Alternatively, you can search for information about a single ticket in the single-ticket view tab.

 # Pre-Requisites
-After you have downloaded the project.
+After you have downloaded the project from github.
 Extract it anywhere you like.
 The Extracted folder will be named as Zendesk1-master.
+* Major Code is contained in "Zendesk1-master/src/zendesk1" folder.
+* Testing Code is contained in "Zendesk1-master/test/zendesk1" foler.

 The pre-requisites you will need for this project to run are:
 1. Java Versiion 1.8.0_211.
     Download it from: https://java.com/en/download/manual.jsp